TingWeee/scMultiomics_DeepLearning/README.md

                           n_hidden_layers = (2,1), division_rate = 4, actvn = 'sigmoid', embedding_dim = 64)
 ```

+Our implementation includes an optimizer that determines how the autoencoder network should be constructed for reliable results.
+Parameter arguments that yielded the autoencoder network structure with the best performance selected for through a comparative process, instead of purely being arbitrary.

 After training, `plot_model()` was called to give a visual representation of the architecture of this model as shown below: Note that it is similar, if not identical to the model plot as di-omic.

 <img src="saved_models/GSE100866/autodecoder_custom.png" height="1000">